Ramkishorevit/GraphQL-Retrofit-Converter/README.md

 ```
     @POST("/")
     @GraphQuery("filename")

-    /* Note filename here refers to filename.graphql file which contains the actual GraphQL query
-       that should be placed in assets->graphql-> <<filename.graphql>> */

     fun getResponse(@Body query: QueryContainerBuilder): Call<T>

-    /* QueryContainerBuilder is an in-built model class that allows to set variables
-       (if any) in the graphql query.
-       Hence it might also be null */
 ```
+Note filename here refers to filename.graphql file which contains the actual GraphQL query that should be placed in assets->graphql-> <<filename.graphql>>.

+QueryContainerBuilder is an in-built model class that allows to set variables (if any) in the graphql query.Hence it might also be null

 The variables in the query can be set like this,
 ```
 val queryContainer = QueryContainerBuilder()